BohemianVRA/DanishFungiDataset/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/danish-fungi-2020-not-just-another-image/image-classification-on-df20-mini)](https://paperswithcode.com/sota/image-classification-on-df20-mini?p=danish-fungi-2020-not-just-another-image)

+# Danish Fungi 2020 - Not Just Another Image Recognition Dataset

 # News
-- Updated dataset with ObservationIDs from 2023
-- New train/test splits for DF24M and DF24 with images grouped based on the same ObservationID - No more images of the same observation both in the train and test split simultaneously.
+- The Dataset got a new train/test split based on ObservationIDs.
+Images from the same observation will not occur in the test set.
+Interestingly there is just a small performance drop.
 - Updated baseline performance.
 All models are retrained and the results are updated with new scores.
 - Model checkpoints are newly available at [Hugging Face Hub Repository](https://huggingface.co/BVRA).

-# Danish Fungi 2020 - Not Just Another Image Recognition Dataset

 By [Lukas Picek](https://sites.google.com/view/picekl) et al.
 [MAIL](mailto:lukaspicek@gmail.com?subject=[GitHub]%20DanishFungi2020%20Project)